-This is a program that’s being promoted heavily right now via email by people who don’t shy away from using hyped-up claims to generate sales, the only problem Ryan Ford’s AZ Millionaire Method fails to deliver on every possible level.
+This is a program being heavily promoted right now via email by people who don’t shy away from using hype to generate sales.
+The only problem is Ryan Ford’s AZ Millionaire Method fails to deliver on every possible level.

-With totally unrealistic time and work expectations and crazy income claims, you might be surprised to hear that all you get when you hand over your hard-earned cash is a crappy and outdated 13 page PDF document that barely scratches the surface on how to make money with Amazon.
+With all the crazy income claims you might be surprised to hear that all you get when you hand over your hard-earned cash is a crappy and outdated 13 page PDF file that barely scratches the surface on how to make money with Amazon.

-I definitely can not, in good conscience, recommend AZ Millionaire Method to anyone.
+There’s no way I can, in good conscience, recommend AZ Millionaire Method to anyone.
 Save your money and stay well clear – you’ll be glad you did!

 Training - 3%